LilianGong/NotesforIT/intro to IT.md

 sudo userdel andra *remove*<br>

 * #### check accessibility (read write and execute) of files <br>
-ls -l filename *output instance: -rwxr-xr-x  1 lilian  staff, the first 'rwx' means the rights for the owner of the file, the next 'r' represents the permission for the group members 'staff', and the last *<br>
+ls -l filename <br>*output instance: -rwxr-r- 1 lilian  staff, the first 'rwx' means the rights for the owner of the file, the next 'r' represents the permission for the group members 'staff', and the last 'r' represents the permission for the other users*<br>
 sudo userdel andra *remove*<br>